 In our experience as family lawyers, we have seen and heard a lot of things.
 Our job is to care for, support, and protect you as you grow towards a bright new future.
 It is not to judge you, or any part of your current or prior relationship.

 Reach out to our team of experienced domestic violence lawyers today for a confidential, no-obligation discussion about your situation and the options available.

-Given the heightened emotions that go hand in hand with separation and orders of this nature it is wise to seek advice from an experienced domestic and family violence lawyer to assist with your response.
+Given the heightened emotions that go hand in hand with separation and orders of this nature, it is wise to seek advice from an experienced domestic and family violence lawyer to assist with your response.
 We can approach the situation from the outside and respond accordingly without the influence of those heightened emotions.

 What happens when a DVO application isn’t true?

-Unfortunately this is a very real situation and we often see these types of orders, which are actually designed to protect people in need, being used as a weapon against a former partner.
-Especially where a parenting dispute exists.
+Unfortunately this is a very real situation and we often see these types of orders, which are actually designed to protect people in need, being used as a weapon against a former partner, especially where a parenting dispute exists.

 Protection orders are intended as just that and should never be used to try and influence a certain outcome regarding the future care and wellbeing of your children.